PWR Evaluation Criteria

 Rhetorically aware and effective writing thus cannot be reduced to a formula, but is better conceptualized and assessed as the dynamic play of the writer’s choices among the available composing strategies.

 The descriptions below aim to help students explore this dynamic through listing and reflecting on some traditional terms from the field of rhetoric and composition.
 By distributing these criteria in class and including them in discussions of grading and evaluation, instructors can help maintain consistent evaluation standards among and within PWR sections.

-A/Excellent.
 Writing is of consistently outstanding quality, addressing a complex and significant topic and successfully handling the interaction among topic, audience, purpose, and persona in relation to content, organization, style, and form.

 Topic: a clearly defined and significant subject, carefully introduced and consistently explored in informative ways

 Audience: a sophisticated understanding of the readers' values, assumptions, and expectations

 Purpose: a carefully articulated, achievable aim or aims.

 Persona: a rhetorical stance and voice that serve the purpose and appeal effectively to the audience

 Content: sustained arguments that are well-supported with multiple forms of evidence and "good reasons," fully developed with appropriate strategies (and in research-based writing demonstrating a sophisticated understanding of and ability to use, evaluate, and integrate a wide range of source materials)